Rockhampton: Culture

 Many local concerts, performances, events, festivals are held at the Rockhampton's numerous venues throughout the city each year.

 The annual Rockhampton Cultural Festival held each August at the Rockhampton Heritage Village features a variety of market stalls, displays, international foods, music and cultural displays.

 The Rockhampton Showgrounds plays host to numerous events each year.
 Most notably, the three-day Rockhampton Show is held in June each year.

 Like many Australian communities, Rockhampton commemorates Anzac Day on 25 April each year.
 Rockhampton is believed to be the very first city in Australia to hold an early morning commemoration intentionally scheduled to coincide with when the landing at Gallipoli took place, as the city held a "daybreak" service at 6:30 am on 25 April 1916, in which 700 people attended.

 In 1893, Alfred Henry Lambton wrote what is recognised as the first crime novel set in Queensland, From Prison to Power.
-The novel takes place at the fictitious cattle station, 'Banalba', located 200 miles inland from the important tropical Queensland town of 'Rockington' [Rockhampton].
+The novel takes place at the fictitious cattle station, Banalba, located 200 miles inland from the important tropical Queensland town of "Rockington" [Rockhampton].

 Pilbeam Theatre opened in 1979 and is Rockhampton's largest theatre.

 The Rockhampton Art Gallery collection, also owned by the Rockhampton Regional Council, is situated next to the Pilbeam Theatre and consists mainly of works by Australian artists from the 1940s to the 1970s.

 Opened in 1985, closed in 2011 and then re-opened in 2015 the Rockhampton Music Bowl regularly plays host to events including the annual Carols by Candlelight every December.

 The tri-annual Beef Australia Exposition is held every third May at the Rockhampton Showgrounds.
 In 2009 as part of the Q150 celebrations, the Beef Australia Expo was announced as one of the Q150 Icons of Queensland for its role as an "event and festival".

 Rockhampton has played quite an important role in the production and exhibition of films in Central Queensland.

 Films shot in Rockhampton include The Kid Stakes, Buddies, and Broke.

 Sport

+The Central Queensland Capras are the city's representative team in the Queensland Cup competition.
+The local competition, the Rockhampton District Rugby League features 6 clubs, with the Fitzroy-Gracemere Sharks, Norths Chargers and Rockhampton Brothers clubs based in the city itself.